Quick Links

 Have you visited our Library?

 The library has a dedicated librarian who runs library projects, events and provides guidance around books pupils can borrow and is in the library throughout the day to assist pupils.
-Recent competitions and events consist of:

 The library also regularly orders books ranging from teen books for weaker readers, young adult fiction, graphic novels, non-fiction, classics, A-level study guides and recently released texts to build a collection which is engaging for pupils.